How to Remove Carpet Stains

 Step-by-Step Instructions

-1. Blot the stain with a cloth or paper towel to remove as much of the excess liquid as possible.
+1. Blot the carpet stain with a paper towel to remove as much of the excess liquid as possible.

 2. Mix a solution of 1 teaspoon of mild dish soap and 1 cup of cold water.